-Crêpes Suzette is a crêpe served in sauce of caramelized sugar and butter, with orange juice and zest (now known as beurre suzette) and an orange flavoured liqueur such as Grand Marnier on top, flambéed at table.
+Crêpes Suzette is a crêpe served in a sauce of caramelized sugar and butter, with orange juice and zest (now known as beurre suzette) and an orange flavoured liqueur such as Grand Marnier on top, flambéed at table.

 Like many desserts, Crêpes Suzette has a disputed legend, but it’s one that everyone remembers.
 In 1895, the Prince of Wales, the future Edward VII, was dining at the Café de Paris by the Casino de Monte Carlo with his guests, among them a certain Suzette.
-Their 14-year old waiter, Henri Charpentier, was serving them their dessert on a chafing dish, when the crêpe’s sauce accidently caught on fire.
+Their 14-year old waiter, Henri Charpentier, was serving their dessert on a chafing dish, when the crêpe’s sauce accidently caught on fire.

 Image by Ewen Roberts, Creative Commons License